breucode/imisu/README.md

       "pingServer": "1.1.1.1",                    # IP, which will be queried with a Ping "timeout": "1000"                           # Timout for the Ping in ms. Default: 1000 "enabled": false
-    },
-    "exampleTcp": {
-      "tcpServer": "towel.blinkenlights.nl",      # Tcp server, which will be checked for a running service on the specified port
-      "tcpServerPort": 23,                        # Port on which the tcp service runs "enabled": true
     }
   }
 }